code-troopers/wicket-jsr303-parsley/README.md

 [JSR303 - Bean validation](http://beanvalidation.org/1.0/spec/) is a Java specification providing an easy way to define constraint on your model objects.

-This project provides a simple way to get client side validation for POJOs annotated with Bean Validation's contraints.
+This project provides a simple way to get client side validation for POJOs annotated with Bean Validation's constraints.

 # Setup on your project